© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Kinderton Hall moated site, two annexes, five fishponds, garden and prospect mound is a scheduled monument protected by Historic England under reference 1012358.
 View the official record →

-Kinderton Hall moated site is a medieval and post-medieval enclosed settlement located in Cheshire, England.
+Kinderton Hall moated site is a medieval and early modern complex located in Cheshire, England, comprising a moated enclosure with associated annexes, fishponds, and earthworks that reflect the status and economy of its former occupants.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012358.

 Kinderton Hall moated site, two annexes, five fishponds, garden and prospect mound is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012358.